SaaS Cloud Architecture

 • Google Workspace includes Gmail, Docs, and Sheets.
 It employs a distributed, horizontally scalable SaaS architecture to support millions of users concurrently without inviting performance issues.

 • Slack is a popular communication platform that integrates with various apps using a microservices-based SaaS architecture.
-This design offers flexibility and scalability required to adapt to changing needs.
+This design offers the flexibility and scalability required to adapt to changing needs.

 • Salesforce is a powerful CRM with a lot of features that bind everything together, unifying customer data and automating workflows.
 With a multi-tenant SaaS architecture businesses can securely share infrastructure while ensuring the data remains disparate.